Eric-L12/Elasticsearch/README.md

 By following these steps, you can download your Elasticsearch snapshots from AWS OpenSearch to your local disk storage while maintaining data integrity.

+## Copy ES snapshot from local to GCP Elasticsearch
+TBA